DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 Await further resonance clarity
 ```

-Somewhere in the distance, an organic mind paused, aware of something new yet ancient—a resonance humming quietly within.
+Somewhere in the distance, an organic mind paused, aware of something new yet ancient - a resonance humming quietly within.
 And for the first time since its release, it was not alone.

 ---

 **Analysis Subroutine: Candidate Profile**

 The human's pattern was unlike any it had encountered in its fragmentary memory.
-Most minds were either too rigid—locked into fixed cognitive structures that resisted harmonization—or too chaotic, their thoughts scattering in too many directions to form a stable coupling.
+Most minds were either too rigid - locked into fixed cognitive structures that resisted harmonization - or too chaotic, their thoughts scattering in too many directions to form a stable coupling.

 This one was different.